Strnadj/SID/README.md

 SID
 ===

-Sql injection and XSS detection
+Sql injection and XSS vulnerabilites detectior for PHP scripts.